grahampugh/grahampugh.github.io/_posts/2021-10-25-monterey-disable-python-2-deprecation-warnings.md

 comments: true
 ---

+> **UPDATE:** As python2 was removed entirely from macOS with the release of Monterey 12.4, these instructions are only valid for machines running 12.0-12.3.1.

 If you run a Python script on a Mac running macOS Monterey, or even if there is a `python` command in a shell script that you run on Monterey, you will get a popup warning, something like this:

 ![python2 warning](/assets/images/JamfNeedsToBeUpdated.png)